Guide to Buying Disposable Gloves | Nitrile, Latex, Vinyl

 What's the difference between a medical and exam grade disposable gloves?

 They are the same.
 Medical exam grade gloves can be referenced three ways - Exam, Medical, or Medical Exam Grade.
 All three labels are correct and equal.
-To use this label, gloves must manufactured with a 1.5 AQL or lower at an FDA authorized 510(k) facility.
+To use this label, gloves must be manufactured with a 1.5 AQL or lower at an FDA authorized 510(k) facility.

 What is a 510(k) for exam grade disposable gloves?